kimh/baleen/README.md

 ## Try Baleen
 Please try Baleen and give me your feedback!!

-In this section, you will use baleen to run cucumber tests of [poc](https://github.com/kimh/baleen-poc "baleen-poc app")
+In this section, you will use baleen to run cucumber tests of [poc](https://github.com/kimh/baleen-poc "baleen-poc app"). baleen-poc is a fake app with some cucumber features to show how baleen runs cucumber tests.

 Here, I am assuming two different scenarios: Linux user and Mac user.
 If "Only for Mac user", Linux user can skip the section.
 Otherwise, both users have to do the section.